Glossary

 Documentation shelf

-One of the four definitional artifacts of a Circuit; the collection of service manuals, schematics, repair logs, wikis, or shared cloud folders that practitioners use and contribute to.
+One of the four defining artifacts of a Circuit; the service manuals, schematics, repair logs, wikis, or shared folders that practitioners use and add to.

 See: Codex §X. See also: Circuit.